dustinpfister/blog_posts/_posts/lodash_values.md

 <!-- more -->

 ## 1 - The basics of the lodash values method and other lodash methods

+In this section I will be starting out with a few basic examples of the lodash values method as well as other lodash methods such as the keys method.
+In a later section in this post I will be getting into the various native methods that there are to work with also, as well as how to go about poly filling the method and go about using alternatives that will work on very old web browsers.

 ### 1.1 - the lodash values method